ANALYSIS-Global bond investors fear more declines after vicious quarterly selloff

 "It just looks as if finding enough buyers for … all the Treasuries is requiring a price discovery process that is painful," he said.

-Prices are also being swayed by additional catalysts that have become more prominent in recent weeks, investors said.

-Among them are fiscal concerns centered around the U.S., where the budget deficit has soared and a credit downgrade by ratings firm Fitch has unnerved some investors.
+Fiscal concerns centered around the U.S. have been growing in focus since the summer, as the budget deficit has soared and August's credit downgrade by ratings firm Fitch has unnerved some investors.
 At the same time, the Fed is progressing with “quantitative tightening" - a reversal of the massive central bank bond purchases undertaken to support markets in 2020.

 As a result, "yields will rise until investors believe that longer-dated bonds are compensating them for the supply that we know is coming," said Mike Riddell, senior portfolio manager at Allianz Global Investors.

-The jump in oil prices LCOc1, which are nearing $100 a barrel and up 28% so far this quarter, is another key risk that could keep upward pressure on inflation, and therefore bond yields.

-Yields on the benchmark 10-year Treasury are up nearly 76 basis points so far this quarter, on track for their largest quarterly rise in a year.
+Yields on the benchmark 10-year Treasury rose 76 basis points this quarter, marking their largest quarterly rise in a year.

-Germany's 10-year yield DE10YT=RR, the benchmark for the euro zone, is up 52 basis points to 2.9%, the biggest quarterly jump in a year.

-In Italy, 10-year yields have risen 75 basis points this month, with the debt continuing to sell off sharply on Thursday after Italy's government hiked its budget deficit targets and cut growth forecasts.
+Fiscal worries are not limited to the U.S. In Italy, 10-year yields IT10YT=RR were also set for their biggest quarterly jump in a year, rising 70 basis points to 4.80%.
+It rose to its highest since 2012 on Thursday after Italy's government hiked its budget deficit targets and cut growth forecasts.

+In Germany, the euro zone's benchmark issuer, 10-year yields DE10YT=RR have risen 45 basis points this quarter to 2.84%.

 HOW HIGH?